securefederatedai/openfl/docs/source/workflow/running_the_federation.docker.rst

        docker run -it --network host openfl

 You can now experiment with |productName| in the container.
-For example, you can test the project pipeline with the :download:`"Hello Federation" bash script <../../../tests/github/test_hello_federation.sh>`.
+For example, you can test the project pipeline with the `"Hello Federation" bash script <https://github.com/intel/openfl/blob/develop/tests/github/test_hello_federation.sh>`_.